ChrisTitusTech/winutil/docs/dev/features/Features/wsl.md

 !!! info
-     The Development Documentation is auto generated for every compilation of WinUtil, meaning a bit part of the dev-docs stays up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**
+     The Development Documentation is auto generated for every compilation of WinUtil, meaning a part of it will always stay up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**

 ## Description